 The Ming period produced a lot of local gazetteers which were regularly revised for each region.
-It is therefore necessary that the reign period is indicated during which the book was written.
-New categories coming up during that time are gazetteers of smaller units than districts, like zhen 鎮 ("garrisons") and cun 村 ("settlements"), as well as local gazetteers of border defense units, as seen in the Yansui zhen zhi 延綏鎮志 and the Shanhaiguan zhi 山海關志.
+It is therefore necessary that the reign-period is indicated during which the book was written.
+New categories coming up during that time are gazetteers of smaller units than districts, like zhen 鎮 ("garrisons") and cun 村 ("settlements"), as well as local gazetteers of border defence units, as seen in the Yansui zhen zhi 延綏鎮志 and the Shanhaiguan zhi 山海關志.
 The arrangement of the chapters in the local gazetters was standardized and oriented towards the encyclopaedic treatises in the official dynastic histories (zhengshi 正史).

 The gazetteers became longer and longer, with examples like Cheng Wen's 程文 (Hongzhi) Gourong xian zhi (弘治)句容縣志 (124 chapters) or Li Xicheng's 李希程 (Jiajing) Lanyang xian zhi (嘉靖)蘭陽縣志 (112 chapters).
 But this tendency was also countered by other scholars who stressed that short style is better than length, as found, for instance, in Kang Hai's 康海 (Hongzhi) Wugong xian zhi (弘治)武功縣志 (7 chapters) or Han Bangqing's 韓邦清 (Zhengde) Chaoyi xian zhi (正德)朝邑縣志 (7 chapters).

 During the Qing period 清 (1644-1911) the genre of difangzhi reached its full blossom.
 Experts on local gazetteers established theoretical guidelines for the gazetteers and collected each information available from ancient local reports.
-The Qing emperors had regularly revised the provincial gazetteers, and during the Yongzheng reign (1723-1735) it was ordered to revise all gazetteers on prefectural and district levels each 60 years.
+The Qing emperors had regularly revised the provincial gazetteers, and during the Yongzheng reign-period (1723-1735) it was ordered to revise all gazetteers on prefectural and district levels each 60 years.
 Gazetteers of temples and monasteries, gardens and imperial mausolea, passes and fords, salt wells and each type of local village and spots were likewise regularly revised.
 At the end of the Qing period the xiangtu zhi 鄉土志, the village gazeteer became a common institution.

 The regions of southern China are better documented than those of the north.
 The scholar Zhang Xuecheng 章學誠 invented a new structure for the local gazetteer.
 He divided his Hubei tongzhi 湖北通志, the provincial gazetteer of Hubei, into the parts tongzhi 通志 (comprehensive treatises), zhanggu 掌故 (institutions), wenzheng 文證 (literature) and congtan 叢談 (anecdotes).
 Xie Qikun 謝啓昆 established new rules of quality for the content of his Guangxi tongzhi 廣西通志, dividing his book into the five parts dian 典 (statutes), biao 表 (tables), lüe 略 (treatises), lu 錄 (records) and zhuan 傳 (biographies).
 This pattern was perpetuated by Miao Quansun's 繆荃孫 Shuntian fu zhi 順天府志, the gazetter of the Capital prefecture of Shuntian, Ruan Yuan's 阮元 Zhejiang tongzhi 浙江通志 and Guangdong tongzhi 廣東通志, Li Hongzhang's 李鴻章 Jifu tongzhi 畿輔通志, the gazetteer of the Capital, Zeng Guoquan's 曾國荃 Shanxi tongzhi 山西通志 and Yuan Dahua's 袁大化 Xinjiang dazhi 新疆大志.